Censorship in Islamic societies: Iran

 The Shah's government eschewed Islamic censorship, with popular commercial films featuring frank sexual themes and even nudity.
 The regime largely concerned itself with fostering feelings of legitimacy and making sure that films always portrayed it in a positive light.
 The Shah personally intervened in a 1934 film biopic to make sure that the protagonist, the poet Firdawsi, viewed the ruler character as a patron of the arts.

 In the Islamic Republic of Iran, members of the 1979 Revolution sought to use film and other measures to shift public opinion's against the Shah's regime and, upon taking power, utilized filmmakers for ideological support.
 In some circumstances, this meant more rights than under the Shah such as use of minority dialects by characters.
 However, the Islamic government has strictly regulated films in order to suppress messages perceived as un-Islamic, using religious bureaucracies such as the Council of Screenplay Inspection and the Council of Film Reviewing to alter and delete specific lines and scenes against filmmaker's wishes.

 In particular, the government forbids the depiction of women either singing, dancing, or both.
 Actresses also must conceal their hair at all times, even in moments when the characters are shown alone in their own homes.
 Censors suppress the showing of direct physical contact between members of the opposite sex.
 Despite this tradition of censorship, some officials have relaxed implementation of Islamic standards, particularly since the death of Ruhollah Khomeini in 1989 (which resulted in the film Two Women by Tahmineh Milani being un-banned before receiving widespread public acclaim).

 Iran's government, through the Ministry of Culture and Islamic Guidance, reviews written works before allowing authors to be published.
 This process tends to involve having three separate officials inspect works for offending words and phrases, which can take several months to years before approval is granted.
 Authors with banned works include Plato, Louis-Ferdinand Céline, James Joyce, Kurt Vonnegut, and Paulo Coelho.
 Ayatollah Ali Khamenei has publicly attacked the impact of "harmful books" on his nation, analogizing them with "poisonous" drugs.

 Iranian censorship of books grew stricter after then-President Mahmoud Ahmadinejad's administration began in 2005.
-His government authorized booksellers to distribute Memoria de mis putas tristes by Nobel-prize winning author Gabriel Garcia Marquez, which had the five-thousand first edition sell out in short notice, but it reversed course and banned further reprinting.
+His government authorized booksellers to distribute Memoria de mis putas tristes by Nobel-prize winning author Gabriel García Márquez, which had the five-thousand first edition sell out in short notice, but it reversed course and banned further reprinting.
 Muslim religious conservatives objected to the story's plot, which describes an isolated ninety-year-old man seeking a night of "wild love" with an adolescent prostitute.